phetsims/gas-properties/doc/model.md

 The **Speed** histogram has 19 bins, with bin width of 170 pm/ps.
 The bin values are numbers of particles, time averaged.

 The **Kinetic Energy** histogram has 19 bins, with bin width of 8E5 AMU * pm<sup>2</sup> / ps<sup>2</sup>.
 The bin values are numbers of particles, time averaged.

+## Time

+Some general information about how time is handled in the simulation:

+* In the Ideal, Explore, and Energy screens, 1 ps is equivalent to 0.4 seconds of real time.
+* In the Diffusion screen, with the time control set to "Normal", 1 ps is equivalent to 0.4 seconds of real time.
+With the time control set to "Slow", 1 ps is equivalent to ~3.33 second of real time.